AlexVCaron/mrHARDI/README.md

 To automate the deployment of the library across different systems and on multiple instances, a Vagrant definition has been implemented.
-This also allows singularity to run on instead unsupported platforms like Windows.
+This also allows apptainer to run on instead unsupported platforms like Windows.

 #### Vagrant configuration